undergrad-partner-school

 Student Population Gender Ratio

-With a coeducational student body, the school had 17,190 male and 20,070 female full-time students in 2025.
+The student body is coeducational, with 17,190 male and 20,070 female full-time students in 2025, which speaks volumes for gender equality at this institution.
 2,355 full-time graduate men and 2,472 full-time graduate women attended this school.

 Student Population Diversity